 The following picture illustrates the main players and the funds transfer.

 The collecting bank collects the collection amount from the buyer and transfers the proceeds to the remitting bank through a clearing system like EURO1/STEP1.
 But the MT400 can also be sent over the SWIFT Network if both banks have an account relationship.
 The collecting bank would be saying to the remitting bank: “I have received the money, you can debit my account with you and credit the final beneficiary.”

 The table below contains the fields that are transported in the SWIFT MT400 Message.
-As usual, we have added a column (comments) to provide further explanation and make the things clearer for our readers.
+As usual, we have added a column (comments) to provide further explanation and make things clearer for our readers.

-Read this page on the SWIFT formatting rules and Character sets of MT Messages to get additional information and understand what 16x and the format of the field options mean.
+Read this page on the SWIFT formatting rules and Character sets of MT Messages to get the additional information and understand what 16x and the format of the field options mean.

 Narratives and notes on this SWIFT MT400 Message

 As usual, there is more in this message than meets the eye.
 The following narrative and notes allow to get a deeper understanding of the message content.

 Narrative and note 1 (Main purpose of this SWIFT MT400 Message)

 The Sender (CAIXESBB), CAIXABANK is sending the proceeds (after collecting the funds from the buyer) to the Receiver, Nordea Finland.
 When the receiver gets the messages, he understands not only that the amount was collected, but at the same time he receives the proceeds.